Verteiron/FamiliarFaces/doc/vMYC_READMEPlaintext.txt

     Frozen giant versions of your characters should no longer appear at your wedding, though other imported characters may.
     FF's startup is now deferred until MQ101 (Unbound) is completed.
 This can be overridden with ```set vMYC_WaitForMQ to 0```

+Fixes in 1.1.1

+    Fixed wrong JContainers version in compatibility check error message.
+    Fixed repeated error messages from EFF compatibility module.
+Thanks to drakan_csn for testing this out before the release!

+Fixes in 1.1.2

+    Fixed characters sometimes not being recruitable after being summoned.